Lim1 transcription factor: Effects on formation of the female reproductive tract

-Lim-1 is also essential for the development of the female reproductive tract, as it causes the persistence of the mullerian ducts that will eventually develop into the oviducts, uterus, cervix, and vagina.
+Lim-1 is also essential for the development of the female reproductive tract, as it causes the persistence of the Müllerian ducts that will eventually develop into the oviducts, uterus, cervix, and vagina.
 Without the expression of Lim-1, formation of the epithelial and mesenchymal cells of the reproductive tract will not occur.
 While the ovaries will develop, female mice will develop without a uterus and oviducts.

 Effects on formation of the future kidney

 Although Lim-1 is primarily associated with head development in embryogenesis, the transcription factor also plays a role in forming the urogenital system.
 Since Lim-1 is crucial for head development, most Lim-1-deficient embryos die early in gestation.
 Thus, to study the role of Lim-1 on the mesonephros, a conditional knockout model was employed in mice whereby Lim-1 was selectively removed from the nephric epithelium just after it began to form.
 The Lim-1 conditional knockout mice had renal hypoplasia and hydronephrosis, thus demonstrating that Lim-1 regulates the differentiation of the nephric epithelium.
 Since the extension of the nephric duct as well as the outgrowth of the ureteric bud are influenced by Lim-1, defects in this transcription factor are associated with Potter Syndrome, a rare, fatal congenital disorder.
 Without the proper induction of ureteric buds and mesonephric ducts by Lim-1 and other transcription factors, nephrogenesis is impaired.
-Renal impairment can cause oligohydramnios, a feature which is characteristic of Potter’s syndrome.
+Renal impairment can cause oligohydramnios, a feature which is characteristic of Potter's syndrome.
 Oligohydramnios is brought about when a continual swallowing of amniotic fluid is paired with a lack of urinary excretion, reducing amniotic fluid volume.
-Thus, the necessity of proper Lim-1 activity in patterning a functional urogenital system that is conducive to life is exemplified by Potter’s Syndrome.
+Thus, the necessity of proper Lim-1 activity in patterning a functional urogenital system that is conducive to life is exemplified by Potter's Syndrome.